anwerj/MyMongoView/README.md

 Views are actually the queries which you hate to write.
 You can write views based on your collection, your primary keys or just for one single value to search for.

-MyMongoView views has there own structure which could be `js|json`.
+MyMongoView has its own structure for views which could be `js|json` file.

 **Views Parameters :**